zenaton-samples/refer-a-friend/README.md

   --data '{"query":"mutation ($input: SendEventToWorkflowsInput!) {\n  sendEventToWorkflows(input: $input) {\n    status\n  }\n}\n","variables":{"input":{"appId":"<YOUR APP ID>","environment":"dev","name":"deal_purchased","data":"[{\"deal_name\": \"awesome cheese cake\",\"email\": \"friend_1@example.com\"}]","selector":{"name":"ReferAFriend","tag":"123"}}}}'
 ```

-You should see on your Dashboard the event that have been received by your workflow.
-And the workflow has started
+Check your Dashboard to see the event that has been received by the workflow.
+And you will see that the workflow has started
 waiting again for a new `deal_purchased` event.

 You can re-use the previous command to send two other events to the workflow.
 When they are received,